imZeo/jade-invite-bot/readme.md

 - ✅ Move accepted applications to a separate thread
 - ❌ Reject button with custom message
-- 📜 Application logs or audit trail

 ---

 ## 🐛 Issues

 If you hit a bug or want a new feature, feel free to open an issue or submit a pull request.

 ---

 ## 📜 License

-MIT – do whatever, but be cool.
+Unilicense.
+Do whatever you want with it, no strings attached.